duckien242/HW_02/README.md

 **Problem 1: Debugging (Weight 2)**.
 Debugging is the process of identifying and resolving issues ('bugs') that prevent your code from running correctly.
-In this problem, you are asking to find and fix the bugs in the class `SumRatio` (in the file `\Debugging\SumRatio.py`).
+In this problem, you are asked to find and fix the bugs in the class `SumRatio` (in the file `\Debugging\SumRatio.py`).
 The class `SumRatio` has a very simple task.
 It gets two arrays
 (x1, x2, ..., xn) and (y1, y2, ..., yn), and returns the sum of element-wise ratios
 (x1/y1 + x2/y2 + ... + xn/yn).